 Equity investments at FVOCI represents long term investments held by the Group for strategic purposes.
-An unrealised gain of \$241,905 (2020: loss of \$127,018) being the difference between the fair value of the equity investments at FVOCI at balance sheet date and carrying value was taken up in equity.
+An unrealised loss of \$377,085 (2021: unrealised gain of \$241,905) being the difference between the fair value of the equity investments at FVOCI at balance sheet date and carrying value was taken up in equity.
 The Group's Equity investments are managed by JB Were.